 11.8 For the provision of assistance according to paragraph 11.7, the Provider is entitled to payment for the time spent at an hourly rate of CZK 2,500 excluding VAT.

-11.9 A list of other processors used by the Provider to process personal data for the Customer is available on the Provider’s website.
+11.9 A list of other processors used by the Provider to process Personal Data for the Customer is available on the Provider’s website.
 The Customer grants the Provider general consent to the involvement of other additional processors.

 11.11 In the event of termination of the Contract, the Provider is obliged to delete all Personal Data in electronic form processed by the Provider for the Customer within a reasonable time after termination of the Contract, unless the Contracting Parties agree otherwise.
-The Provider shall not be obliged to destroy the Personal Data if the law of the Union or a Member State requires the storage of the Personal Data in question, of which the Provider shall inform the Customer without delay.
+The Provider shall not be obliged to destroy the Personal Data if the legal regulations of the European Union or a Member State requires the storage of the Personal Data in question, of which the Provider shall inform the Customer without delay.
 For the avoidance of doubt, the Contracting Parties state that the obligation to destroy Personal Data pursuant to this paragraph shall not apply if the Provider has another legal ground for processing in relation to such Personal Data.